marcpare/nwjs-e2e-test/README.md

 The [instructions](https://github.com/nwjs/nw.js/wiki/chromedriver) for setting up `chromedriver` for nw.js are mostly complete.
 This repo addresses some of the missing parts by example.

-**Only works on OS X by default**.
-Change the Download URLs in `scripts/installTestEnv.sh` for your platform.

 Mainly,

 1. How to specify the `package.json` used by the test runner